Neural Wave Functions for Superfluids: Introduction

 where $E_{FG}$ is the energy per particle of a non-interacting Fermi gas of the same density.
 The dimensionless constant $\xi$ is known as the Bertsch parameter \cite{bertsch1999}.

-Because of the universality of the UFG model, it can be used to describe many real physical systems at different scales, such as the neutron matter in the inner crust of neutron stars \cite{gandolfi2015} or quantum criticality of s-wave atomic superfluids~\cite{nishida2006,nikolic2007renormalization}.
+Because of the universality of the UFG model, it can be used to describe many real physical systems at different scales, such as the neutron matter in the inner crust of a neutron star \cite{gandolfi2015} or the quantum criticality of an s-wave atomic superfluid~\cite{nishida2006,nikolic2007renormalization}.
 The size of the pairs in the UFG is comparable to the inter-particle spacing, which is also a feature of many high-$T_c$ superconductors \cite{randeria1990,randeria2010,strinati2018}.
 As a result, the UFG has been studied extensively \cite{giorgini2008}.
 Although the UFG is an idealized model, it can be accurately realized in the laboratory using ultracold atomic gases in which the interactions have been tuned by using an external magnetic field to drive the system across a Feshbach resonance \cite{chin2010}.

 The UFG has been studied for decades, but it remains difficult to calculate its ground-state properties accurately using analytic methods.
 Mean-field treatments such as BCS theory \cite{bcs} give good results for systems with weak interactions, but there is no guarantee of success in the strongly interacting regime.
 As a result, various quantum Monte Carlo (QMC) methods \cite{foulkes2001,carlson_review_2013} have been used to simulate the properties of the UFG to high accuracy at zero and finite temperature.
 Methods used include variational Monte Carlo (VMC), fixed-node diffusion Monte Carlo (FN-DMC), fixed-node Green function Monte Carlo, auxiliary field Monte Carlo and diagrammatic Monte Carlo \cite{carlson2003,chang_quantum_2004,morris_ultracold_2010,chang2005,gezerlis_low-density_2010,forbes2011,he_superfluid_2020,song2021,goulko2016,jensen2020,pisani2022}.
-However, a full quantitive description remains an open and challenging problem.
+However, a full quantitative description remains an open and challenging problem.